North America·USA·Updated May 3, 2026

 What scams target tourists in Portland?

-The most frequently reported tourist scams in Portland are ATM Card Skimming, Fake Rideshare Driver Impersonator, Short-Term Rental Deposit Fraud, with 3 classified as high severity.
+The most frequently reported tourist scams in Portland are Short-Term Rental Deposit Fraud, Fake Rideshare Driver Impersonator, Fake Charity Petition Clipboard Distraction, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Portland?